polytypic/f-omega-mu/SYNTAX.md

   immediately followed by a newline.
 The following line will then be considered to come from the specified file and line.

-1. Type variables are distinct from expression variables. `_` is allowed in place of a variable in bindings.
+1. Type variables are distinct from value variables.

+   `_` is allowed in place of a variable in bindings.

+   The initial type environment has bindings for the builtin types

+   - `bool: *`,
+   - `int: *`, and
+   - `string: *`

+   and the initial value environment has bindings for the values

+   - `false: bool`, and
+   - `true: bool`.

 2. The expression given to `case` must be a record of functions corresponding to the sum to be eliminated.
 The result of `case` is a sum eliminating function.